BBBase-EHeresy/PPPub/docs/rules_manual/courage.md

 **BROKEN FORCE**

 *The Fellowship has been frantically fending off the Uruk-hai Scouts, felling as many as possible.
 At the start of the game there were 30 Uruk-hai Scouts, but at the start of the 10th turn, 16 of them have been slain.
-As the Uruk-hai Scouts had a Break Point of 15, they have started the turn having exceeded their Break Point and so are now considered to be Broken — they must now start taking Courage tests.*
+As the Uruk-hai Scouts had a Break Point of 15, they have started the turn having exceeded their Break Point and so are now considered to be Broken â€” they must now start taking Courage tests.*

 #### STAND FAST!